espocrm/documentation/user-guide/mass-email.md

 #### Bounced emails are not being logged

 Bounced emails can be handled by group email account only.
-Make sure that you have a group email account that monitores the mailbox bounced emails are sent to.
+Make sure that you have a group email account that monitors the mailbox bounced emails are sent to.

 Also some mail server providers can deviate from standards, so bounced emails can be not distinguished.